bitsf/svg2gcode_grbl/README.md

 **There is a brute force path optimisator algarithm.
 Very slow for large files, can be disabled in config.py**

-**illustrator exports in points** regardless of your document settings if units are set to points in the config file, we convert to mm on the fly
+**illustrator exports svg's in points** regardless of your document settings if units are set to points in the config file, we convert to mm on the fly

 There are various settings you can change in config.py.
 Most notably, you must set an upper and lower position for the z axis.

 zTravel is the height it will move to before traveling to the next stroke

-zDraw should be the heiggit at which the pen will make contact with the paper

 zDraw should be the height at which the pen will make contact with the paper